Recently, one of our readers dropped a comment on the exporting users’ password expiry date blog about an error they were hitting in PowerShell.

 4. Disable Windows Web Account Manager (WAM) in PowerShell

 Since Windows Web Account Manager (WAM) is the root cause of this issue, disabling it can often resolve the problem.
-In earlier versions of Microsoft Graph PowerShell, this was straightforward.
 You could just disable WAM only for Microsoft Graph by running the below cmdlet.

 |